n3ttl3t/bookmark_manager/README.md

 * Attach a database to a web application
 * Setting up a testing environment for web application with a database

+For more writing on this challenge and it's topics, see https://medium.com/@n3ttl3t/title-94625a9ad8bf.
 ---

 **CRUD**